-Incoming UvA Masters students in the Faculty of Social and Behavioural Sciences, as well as external (non-UvA) candidates.
+Incoming UvA Master's students in the Graduate School of Social Sciences have priority, however each year we accept additional (UvA and non-UvA) candidates.
 All students must have a Bachelor's degree (minimum).
 For external candidates, preference is given to current Master and PhD students.

 This course aims to lay a solid, diverse and integrated foundation of knowledge and skills for conducting first-rate qualitative and quantitative research, and for embedding it in effective and feasible mixed-method research designs.
 At the end of this intensive course, students should have acquired a good understanding of the most important principles and practices of social science research.
 They should also be able to improve their knowledge and skills independently after the course, and thus pursue their substantive research interests without methodological hindrance.